Bayezid I: Personality

 According to the British orientalist, Lord Kinross, Bayezid was distinguished by haste, impulsivity, unpredictability and imprudence.
 He cared little for state affairs, which he entrusted to his governors.
 As Kinross writes, between campaigns Bayezid was often engaged in pleasures: gluttony, drunkenness and debauchery.
-The courtyard of the sultan was famous for its luxury and was comparable to the Byzantine court during its heyday.
+The court of the sultan was famous for its luxury and was comparable to the Byzantine court during its heyday.

 At the same time, the sultan was a talented commander.
-In all 13 years of his reign, Bayezid suffered only one defeat, which eventually turned out to be fatal for him.
 Despite his lust for earthly pleasures, Bayezid was a religious man and used to spend hours in his personal mosque in Bursa.
 He also kept Islamic theologians in his circle.

-In the words of the Contemporary Greek historian Doukas, Bayezid was:
+In the words of the contemporary Greek historian Doukas:

 Evaluation of rule

-Bayezid managed to expand the territory of his empire to the Danube and the Euphrates.
-However, Sultan's policy led to a humiliating defeat at Ankara and to the collapse of his state.
-The Ottoman Empire declined to the size of a beylik from the time of Orhan, but even that territory was divided by Timur and given to the two sons of Bayezid.
-Small beyliks gained independence again thanks to Timur, who wanted to conquer China in the last years of his life, and therefore did not complete the defeat of the Ottomans.
-The victory at Ankara marked the beginning of the Ottoman interregnum, which lasted 10 years.
+Bayezid managed to expand the territory of the Ottoman Empire to the Danube and the Euphrates.
+However, his reign culminated with a humiliating defeat at Ankara, whereby the empire was reduced to the size of a beylik from the time of Orhan.
+This small territory was divided between Bayezid's two sons by Timur and many beyliks regained their independence.
+The defeat at Ankara marked the beginning of the Ottoman interregnum, which lasted 10 years.